Theoretical guarantees for change localization using conformal p-values: Introduction

 \subsection{Our Contributions}

-In this paper, our main contributions can be summarized as follows: \begin{itemize} \item The existing methods for changepoint localization either rely on restrictive parametric assumptions, provide only asymptotic (not finite-sample) coverage, or target particular changes (e.g., mean shifts) rather than full distributional change. \cite{dandapanthula2025conformal} first introduced a distribution-free algorithm yielding finite-sample valid confidence sets for the changepoint in the distribution change setup, but they did not provide any theoretical guarantees beyond finite-sample validity and omitted any analysis of the interval length, raising the possibility that the intervals could be as large as the trivial set $[n-1]$, and thus of limited practical value.
-This is the first work to develop formal theoretical guarantees for that localization algorithm, including a detailed analysis of its length, establishing that method as the first practically implementable distribution-free method for changepoint localization with finite-sample validity. \item We propose a novel distribution-free changepoint estimator based on conformal $p$-values, and show that our estimator is consistent without any parametric assumption on the pre- and post-change distributions.
-Furthermore, we also find the convergence rate of the estimated changepoint to the original changepoint under very mild assumptions. \item Conformal $p$-values have recently been very useful, such as in constructing tests (\cite{vovk2003testing}, \cite{wu2024conditional}), outlier detection (\cite{bates2023testing}).
-However, the distributional properties of conformal $p$-values were known only under the assumption of exchangeability of the whole data (\cite{vovk2003testing}).
-We develop novel properties of the conformal $p$-value in a distributional change setup.
-We characterize how and to what extent conformal $p$-values deviate from their exchangeable-case behavior under the distributional shift.
-Our results provide a rigorous foundation for the interpretation and application of conformal $p$-values in non-exchangeable (distribution-changing) settings. \item We propose a distribution-free consistent test to assess whether a particular time point is a changepoint for the data distribution and prove our test is consistent against the local alternatives under very mild assumptions specified in \Cref{Properties of MCP}.
-We also present a distribution-free test of exchangeability and show that our proposed test is consistent against the distribution change alternative.
-Thus, our work provides a unified distribution-free finite-sample valid approach for all the classical problems in changepoint analysis - changepoint detection, localization, and testing \item The choice of the underlying score function is often crucial in conformal methods, since it strongly determines the performance of the procedure under consideration.
-In the distributional change setup, the optimal score function for the conformal $p$-value is known to be the likelihood ratio of the post and pre-change distribution (\cite{dandapanthula2025conformal}).
-However, the pre- and post-change distributions are never known in practice, for which the most optimal score function can never be used directly.
-We provide a \textit{nearly optimal} score function in the distributional change setup and show that, in that setup, the difference of the power of the conformal $p$-value using our \textit{nearly optimal} and optimal score function converges to $0$ as the sample size tends to infinity.
-Thus, we propose a computationally implementable \textit{nearly optimal} score function which \textit{effectively} maximizes the power of the conformal $p$-value in the distribution change setup. \end{itemize}
+\begin{itemize} \item Existing changepoint localization methods rely on restrictive parametric assumptions, asymptotic validity, or specific change types (e.g., mean shifts).
+While \cite{dandapanthula2025conformal} introduced the first distribution-free algorithm with finite-sample validity, they provided no analysis of set size, leaving open the possibility of trivial, uninformative sets (e.g., $[n-1]$).
+We provide the first theoretical guarantees on the size of these confidence sets, establishing the algorithm as a practically implementable method for distribution-free localization with finite-sample validity. \item We propose a novel distribution-free changepoint estimator based on conformal $p$-values, and show that our estimator is consistent without any parametric assumption on the pre- and post-change distributions.
+Furthermore, we also find the convergence rate of the estimated changepoint to the original changepoint under very mild assumptions. \item Conformal $p$-values are central to many recent advances in hypothesis testing \citep{vovk2003testing, wu2024conditional} and outlier detection \citep{bates2023testing}, yet their distributional properties were previously understood only under exchangeability \citep{vovk2003testing}.
+We derive novel finite-sample and asymptotic properties of conformal $p$-values under distribution shifts, characterizing their precise deviation from uniformity.
+These results provide a rigorous foundation for applying conformal methods in non-exchangeable, distribution-changing settings. \item We propose a distribution-free test to assess whether a specific time point is a changepoint, proving its consistency against local alternatives under mild assumptions specified in \Cref{Properties of MCP}.
+Additionally, we construct a distribution-free test of exchangeability that is consistent against distribution-change alternatives.
+Together, these establish a unified, assumption-free framework for changepoint detection, localization, and testing with finite-sample validity. \item The performance of conformal methods depends critically on the score function.
+While the likelihood ratio is a theoretically optimal score function \citep{dandapanthula2025conformal}, it requires knowledge of unknown pre- and post-change distributions.
+We propose a computationally implementable \textit{nearly optimal} score function and prove that the power difference between the conformal $p$-values using our score function and the oracle converges to zero asymptotically.
+This yields a practical method that effectively maximizes the power of the conformal $p$-value in the distribution change setup. \end{itemize}